DevelopingHCP/structural-pipeline/README.md

 ```
 $ docker run \
-    -v data:/data \
+    -v $PWD/data:/data \
     -it biomedia/dhcp-structural-pipeline:latest /bin/bash
 ```

 ## Install natively

-If you want to work on the code of the pipeline, it can be more convenient to install natively to your machine.
+If you want to work on the code of the pipeline, it will be more convenient to install natively to your machine.
 Only read on if you need to do a native install.